Pentagon says "lot of money" still to be made in arms business

 The Pentagon unveiled the initiative earlier this month, saying the U.S. military needed to “wring every possible cent of value” from the dwindling dollars in the U.S. defense budget.

-Lockheed Martin Corp, Boeing Co, Northrop Grumman Corp, General Dynamics Corp, Raytheon Co and other defense firms are carefully watching the Pentagon’s approach to contracts as they brace for lower defense spending after more than a decade of growth.
+Lockheed Martin Corp (LMT.N), Boeing Co (BA.N), Northrop Grumman Corp (NOC.N), General Dynamics Corp (GD.N), Raytheon Co (RTN.N) and other defense firms are carefully watching the Pentagon’s approach to contracts as they brace for lower defense spending after more than a decade of growth.

 President Barack Obama and Congress agreed last year to cut projected national security spending by $487 billion over the next decade.
 The Pentagon faces another $500 billion in across-the-board cuts beginning in January unless Congress can agree over the next month on an alternative.